Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

 \subsubsection{Reflectivity}

+The reflectivity of the \ac{RC} is used in the calibration of several critical parameters used to evaulate the performance of the optical system.
 Unlike the transmissivity, the reflectivity differs depending on the side of the cavity on which the laser is incident.
-Assuming that the input laser is perfectly mode matched to the cavity eigenmode, the reflectivities $R_{\rm RC,CH,min}$ for a laser incident on the flat cavity mirror in \ac{CH} and $R_{\rm RC,NR,min}$ for a laser incident on the curved cavity mirror in \ac{NR} are~\cite{Siegman_1987}: \begin{widetext}
+The reflectivity experienced by the \ac{HPL} when incident on the flat \ac{RC} mirror in the \ac{CH} cleanroom ($\rm RC2$) will be referred to as $R_{\rm RC,CH}$ while the reflectivity for lasers incident on the curved cavity mirror in the \ac{NR} cleanroom ($\rm RC1$) will be referred to as $R_{\rm RC,NR}$.
+These quantities can be expressed as~\cite{Siegman_1987} \begin{widetext}

-\end{widetext} In both cases, the approximations assume $R_{\!_{\rm RC1}}$ and $R_{\!_{\rm RC2}}$ are one.
-Assuming that the \ac{HPL} frequency satisfies the resonance condition of the cavity ($\Delta\nu\ll Af_0$), the minimum reflectivity of the \ac{RC} assuming 100\% spatial overlap can be approximated as
+\end{widetext} In both cases, the approximations assume the reflectivity of $\rm RC1$ and $\rm RC2$ are one.
+This can be expressed in terms of measured parameters as